Fibro Fog Football Fan

-It is football season in the National Football League and here at my house, we gather in expectation for the big game.
+We are winding up the football season in the National Football League, and here at my house, we gather in expectation for the big game.
 But, I am a special kind of fan.
 I am a fibro fog football fan.

-I am a dedicated fan of professional football, follow several teams and am endlessly entertained by the game and its players.
-As a middle aged grandmother, I still watch even if I am by myself, but I enjoy that my husband loves it as much as I do.
+As a dedicated fan of professional football, I follow several teams and am endlessly entertained by the game and its news.
+Beyond that as a middle aged grandmother, I still watch even if by myself, but I enjoy that my husband loves it as much as I do.

 My husband and I might discuss penalties , punts, corners or the draft, who fired who, who is back from injury, and the play so in so should have run instead of the clearly ineffective run play on 3rd and long; the list is full of topics that inspire.